-As the school has grown, so has our Kapa Haka group which now has been separated into our Senior Kapa Haka Group (tutored by Matua Maaka) and our Junior Kapa Haka students who are learning with great enthusiasm.
+As the school has grown, so has our Kapa Haka group which now has been separated into Senior Kapa Haka Group and Junior Kapa Haka students who are all learning with great enthusiasm.
 The junior group looks up to our senior group and eagerly awaits ‘Year 4’ when they can join their role models and mentors in public performances.

 West Melton School Choir

-This year, 2016, we have the Year 5 - 8 Christchurch School Music Festival choir.
+Every year we have a Year 5 - 8 Christchurch School Music Festival choir.
 This opportunity to take part in a choir supports the school curriculum delivery in The Arts and is an important way of extending learning beyond the core curriculum and the classroom environment.

-The Year 5 - 8 choir will be taking part in the Christchurch Primary School Music Festival, early in Term 4 at the Horncastle Arena.
-The students started regular singing sessions at the start of Term 2, in preparation for this exciting event.
+The Year 5 - 8 choir take part in the Christchurch Primary School Music Festival, early in Term 4 at the Horncastle Arena.
+The students start regular singing sessions at the start of Term 2, in preparation for this exciting event.

 Our Year 3 & 4 learners takes part in the World Vision Kids For Kids choir on an biennial basis.
 This is a great team-bonding event, as the whole team learn their songs together and get to be part of a mass choir, performing at Wigram Air Base.
 The children extend their learning in The Arts and for many of them, this may be their only opportunity to be part of an actual live performance.